techypoint/techypoint.github.io/_posts/create-a-website/2020-05-06-introduction.md

 At the end of this series, you will get a website like [Foody Blog](https://vbisht7038.github.io "Foody Blog").

-In the next tutorial, we will talk about the basic concepts in website creation.
+**In the next tutorial**, we will talk about the basic concepts in website creation.